shail-1812/Realtime_Autocorrect_Exercise_Posture/README.md

 # Creating environment
 Youll need to create an environment in anaconda in order for this project to work. run <h2>pip install -r requirements.txt</h2> in order to install the required versions and library required for the project to work.

+# Technologies used
+The technologies that went into the developement of the project is listed below.
+1. Tensorflow api for deep learning applications for comparing two videos.
+(LSTM)
+2. Flask framework for developing website.
+3. Computer vision for processing the images (frames) which have been deduced from the video.
+4. Machine learning for calculating the loss for different frames.
+5. Posenet architecture for identifying the posture while performing the exercise.